johncip/data_structures/README.md

-My personal scrap heap.
-Abandon all hope, etc., etc.
+This is my personal scrap heap.